Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Performance Evaluation

 \subsection{Simulation Results}

+In this section, the results of simulations are analyzed and interpreted.
+We first evaluate the impact of $\pazocal{R}_{div}$ on the throughput, which is the number of data bits reaching the BS successfully.
+According to Fig.~\ref{fig:Rdiv}, for all densities studied, the throughput increases as $\pazocal{R}_{div}$ grows and reaches a peak somewhere in the middle, and then becomes stable or diminishes slightly.
+For example, in $\lambda_1$, while the throughput reaches it maximum at $\pazocal{R}_{div}=80m$, it slightly degrades when $\pazocal{R}_{div}>90m$.
+This number for $\lambda_2$, $\lambda_3$, and $\lambda_4$ are 100, 170, and 220$m$, respectively, depicted in Figs.~\ref{fig:rdive2},~\ref{fig:rdive3}, and~\ref{fig:rdive4}.
+This is consistent with our analyses performed in section~\ref{sec:anal}.
+According to Eq.~\eqref{eq:radius_region1}, $\pazocal{R}_{div}$ for four node densities are 70, 111, 158, and 206$m$.
+Thus, we can conclude that Eq.~\eqref{eq:radius_region1} provides a good approximation for the value of $\pazocal{R}_{div}$.

+Fig.~\ref{fig:life-own} illustrates the number of alive nodes when $R_c$ varies.
+As shown in Fig.~\ref{fig:life1} for $\lambda_1$, CGTC has the best performance when $R_c=10m$.
+This is mainly because when the network is small ($M=100$), smaller coalitions are more suitable and the network's energy consumption diminishes.
+On the other hand, when the network grows bigger, a larger $R_c$ works better.
+For example, in $\lambda_3$, the number of alive nodes is the best when $R_c=20m$.
+This is consistent with our analysis, discussed in section~\ref{sec:alg-det}, that $R_c$ is a function of the node density.

-In this subsection, we report the results of simulation.
-Fig.~\ref{fig:100node} compares the network lifetime of the three algorithms for $\lambda_1$.
-As shown in the figure, CGTC significantly outperforms the two competing algorithms in terms of the network lifetime.
-While in CGTC there are more than 80\% of nodes alive until round 3000, the majority of nodes (around 60\%) die before rounds 1500 and 2500 in LEACH and CGC, respectively.
-This is mainly because CGTC forms suitable coalitions, picks nodes with appropriate parameters values as heads, as well as solves the hot-spot problem.
-Among baseline algorithms, CGC has a better condition due to employing coalitional games and taking residual energy into account for CH election; however, the algorithm still suffers from random candidate election.
-Moreover, it adopts direct communication between CHs and the BS so energy consumption climbs.
+Fig.~\ref{fig:life} compares the number of alive nodes for the three algorithms when $\lambda$ varies.
+As shown in Fig.~\ref{fig:100node}, CGTC significantly outperforms the two competing algorithms in terms of the number of alive nodes.
+While in CGTC all nodes are alive until round 2000, it experiences a relatively constant decrease, such that more than 60\% of nodes are alive at the end (round 10000).
+However, in CGC, the number of alive nodes quickly drops from 200 to around 100 in the first 1000 rounds, and it then slightly decreases until it reaches 70 at the end.
+Likewise, in MLEACH, nodes die more rapidly and around two-third of them die within the first 1000 rounds, and after being stable at 50 till round 4000, the number of alive nodes considerably drops and all nodes die before round 9000.
+On the other hand, according to Figs.~\ref{fig:200node} to~\ref{fig:400node}, while CGTC suitably handles the scalability problem, the performance of the competing algorithms significantly degrades when the network becomes larger.
+For instance, as shown in Fig.~\ref{fig:400node}, although more than 90\% of all nodes are alive in CGTC until round 5000, the number of alive nodes in CGC and MLEACH is around 25 and 5, respectively.
+The reason behind this superiority is that CGTC forms deterministic coalitions, picks nodes with appropriate parameter values as heads, and solves the hotspot problem.
+Among baseline algorithms, CGC has a better performance, as it employs coalitional games; however, the algorithm still suffers from probabilistic head election, inefficient routing, and hotspot problem.